 Training, qualifications & experience

 I have a Graduate Diploma in Individual Psychotherapy and Relationship Therapy and an MA in Women's Studies.
-I am a registered Member of the British Association of Counselling and Psychotherapy, and adhere to their ethical framework.
+I am a registered member of BACP, and adhere to their Ethical Framework.

 Areas of counselling I deal with

 - LGBTQ.
 I value the huge diversity of LGBTQ identities and experiences, and work with a broad spectrum of LGBTQ lifestyles.

 - feeling sad

 - affairs and betrayals

 I charge £55 for individual sessions and £65 for couples.
 I also offer some short-term sessions at a reduced rate, based on what you can afford to pay.

 "You made me feel at ease straight away."